Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 The next section explains the various encryption keys provided by the Key Provider API.
 Each set has a different use case.
 For use with USP products [CENC](#cenc) and [Fairplay](#fairplay) encryption keys are recommended.
 See the [Unified Streaming Integration](#unified-streaming-integration) section for more details on how to use `mp4split` with the Key Provider.

+This section uses the JSON key provider by the keys retrieved from the CPIX Key Provider can be used in the same way.

 #### CENC

 CENC is the Common Encryption Scheme and it standardises encryption keys between different DRM systems.
 This allows a single set of encryption keys to be use to encrypt a single file using different DRM systems.
 VUDRM supports Widevine and PlayReady when generating CENC encryption keys.

-Make the following request to the Key Provider API in order to retrieve `cenc` Keys.
+Make the following request to the JSON Key Provider API in order to retrieve `cenc` Keys.

 ```bash
 curl -X GET https://keyprovider.vudrm.tech/cenc/<CLIENT>/<CONTENT_ID> -H 'API_KEY: <API_KEY>'